Qwertyblob/tp/docs/UserGuide.md

   * e.g. If `M2a, Monday, 1200-1400, T0000001` already exists in the address book, `S3b, Monday, 1300-1500, T0000001` cannot be added.
 * Duplicate classes are classes with the same `CLASS_NAME`.
   * i.e. There cannot exist duplicate classes.
+* On successful execution, a success message showing the details of the added class will be shown.
+Specific error messages will be shown in the case of invalid inputs.

 <box type="tip" seamless>